How to Start a Real Estate Transaction Coordinator Business

 8. Ask for testimonials and referrals

 Testimonials are an excellent way for you to secure more work in the future.
-They can provide you with some much-needed credibility when you’re just starting out.
+They can provide you with some much-needed credibility when you’re just starting.

 Don’t be afraid to ask for testimonials from your first few clients.
 If you did a good job, ask a broker or real estate agent to write a quick review about the service you provided.